What is pay-as-you-go mobile broadband?

 - Vodafone: not supported

-For a lot more about mobile broadband roaming, including some incredibly important pricing details, please visit our handy guide: “Will I be able to use mobile broadband abroad?”
+For a lot more about mobile broadband roaming, including some incredibly important pricing details, please visit our handy guide to using mobile broadband abroad.